By Sukanya Roy, Associate Director, Zinnov; Richa Kejriwal, Zinnov

 - Its ability to impact the organization by shaping its business vision and technology roadmap and/or by helping the organization fill the skill gap/market gap to achieve the vision.

-Expertise and Impact are the ethos of a successful CoE, but the bigger challenge for an organization is to ensure that their CoEs succeed.
+Expertise and Impact are the ethos of a CoE, but the bigger challenge for an organization is to ensure that their CoEs succeed.
 A CoE must, in the truest sense, become an embodiment of excellence.
 But how?

 Levers of Success for a Center of Excellence